-Have you ever visited a place where you feel as if you were meant to be there?
+Have you ever visited a place where you felt you were meant to be?
 Like you instantly become overtaken with a feeling of euphoria the minute you arrive?
-The minute I stepped off of the boat and arrived at the bustling port of Capri, Italy, also known as the Isle of Capri, it was as if I belonged here.
+The minute I stepped off of the boat and arrived at the bustling port of Capri, Italy, also known as the Isle of Capri, it was as if I belonged there.

-Capri is a captivating place sure to steal your heart as well.
+Capri is a beautiful place sure to steal your heart as well.
 There are so many things to see and do on this small Italian island that you could stay busy for months!

-While many people do day trips to Capri, we highly recommend spending a few days here so you can see the island and not feel rushed.
-It’s truly one of the most romantic places in the world!
+While many people make day trips to Capri, we highly recommend spending a few days here so you can see the island and not feel rushed.
+It’s genuinely one of the most romantic places in the world!

 Let’s dive into all that you need to know to have a great trip to the Island of Capri!